Knowledge · Germany to USA 2026

 Federal, enterprise, OEM tier-1/2, healthcare-system, infrastructure-prime.

-Read the right reader.
+Evaluate the right buyer.

 1. Federal procurement.
 Governed by FAR (48 CFR Chapter 1), DFARS for defence.
 SAM.gov, UEI, CAGE, NAICS, FAR 52.204-8.
 GSA MAS for streamlined contracting.
 CO is regulated; source selection is regulated.